Conversion Rate Optimization (CRO) Tools: Improving Conversion Rates & User Experience

 Common drop-off or exit pages can help you find answers to questions like:

-Another important part of conversion rate optimization is testing and measuring changes you make to your site.
+Another important part of conversion rate optimisation is testing and measuring changes you make to your site.

 Once you’ve identified potential improvements, testing tools help you compare and measure changes to see which version(s) converts better.